Spouse Visa vs Work Visa in Japan: Which One Is Right for You?

 Work Visa

-You may work only within your approved job category
+Work only in your approved job category

 Stability and Risk

-Prolonged unemployment may risk non-renewal
+Prolonged unemployment risks non-renewal

 Renewal and Documentation